 Using wCFG on Ethereum allows you:

 A hosted bridge UI is available at https://bridge.centrifuge.io Navigate over there and you will be presented with two options: Get CFG to move ERC20 wCFG to Centrifuge Chain and Get wCFG to move native CFG to Ethereum.
-Select which one you would like to do and the UI will ask you to connect your wallet (either via Metamask for Ethereum or the Polkadot.js Browser Extension).
+Select which way you would like to use the bridge and the UI will ask you to connect your wallet (either via Metamask for Ethereum or the Polkadot.js Browser Extension).

 Click on Start Transfer and then confirm the transfer:

-The bridge relayers now submit your transfer request on chain and after enough confirmations have passed you will receive the tokens on your target chain.
+The bridge relayers now submit your transfer request on chain and after enough confirmations have passed you will receive the tokens on your target chain (an anverage transfer takes about 15 minutes, in case of higher traffic in both networks it can take a little bit longer).